 To facilitate better workflow and track the progress of your projects better, maximise the use of remote working tools like cloud based project management software.
 There are several apps out there that you can use to collaborate effectively with your remote team.
 Aside from basic project management, these tools can help you keep tabs on an employee’s productivity, send and receive files in real time, and keep a log of time spent working on certain projects.

 Being a project manager in a remote setup takes a bit of time getting used to.
-To do it effectively, there are some things that you should change in terms of how you handle people.
+To do it effectively, there are some things that you should change in terms of how you handle people and where you source top talent, whether that via a freelancing platform or a traditional recruitment agency.
 However, all your efforts will not be in vain.
 For once you have mastered how to manage a remote team effectively, you’ll get to enjoy the increase in productivity and other benefits that result from this type of setup.

 David Baker is marketing manager at PRINCE2 Training, who provide courses and certification in PRINCE2, Agile, Lean Six Sigma, ITIL, PMP, and Scrum project management methodologies